kleidinc/sqlx_example/README.md

-This is part of the book ["Master Iced by building a Modern UI with Rust, Iced, SQLX and Postgres"](https://github.com/kleidinc/master_iced_book).
+This example is part of the book ["Master Iced by building a Modern UI with Rust, Iced, SQLX and Postgres"](https://github.com/kleidinc/master_iced_book).

-Here we build a small Iced App, which has one input field, and one text field, to showcase how to use SQLX and Postgres, to do CRUD operations.
+Here we build a small Iced App, which has input, and text fields, to showcase how to use SQLX with Postgres, alongside Iced, and tokio async, to perform the most popular CRUD operations:

+- CREATE TABLE
+- INSERT INTO
+- INSERT IF NOT EXISTS / else UPDATE
+- SELECT
+- UPDATE
+- DELETE

 ### Prerequisites

 You need a working postgres database, preferably locally.
+Check the official Postgres docs on to install postgres on your system.
 Put the url in a `.env` file.

 ```bash